ivanmironov/ivanmironov.github.io/about.md

 ### What's New

-- One paper got accepted in xxx 2019.
+- 2018: Graduated from the University of Ottawa with a BASc in Mechanical Engineering
-- I'm going to join xxx as a xxx 2019 Fall.
+- 2019-2020: working as a technical support engineer